saashub-it/qoq/packages/eslint-v9-ts-vitest/README.md

 ## Usage

-Package exports both CommonJS and ES modules code just import it in Your eslint config file.
+Package exports both CommonJS and ESM code just import it in Your eslint config file.

 ### For CommonJS